Gota7/AnthroMaker/README.md

 https://discord.gg/2MxRRgp

 ## Downloads
 Unfortunately the application is not stable enough for downloads yet, sorry!
+(Psst, join the discord for some)

 ## Credits
 Program by Gota7.